junlarsen/LeagueVoice/README.md

 League Voice is an application to connect your League of Legends champion select to your Google Assistant.

+We create a real-time connection between the League Client and the Google Assistant.
+Every time you tell the assistant to do something, we let the League Client know what to do.

 #### How do I use League Voice?

+To use League Voice you need to link your League account to a Google account.
+This can be done by pressing the "Link" button and asking your Google Assistant to link your accounts.

+A more detailed explanation about the linking process can be found [here](#Linking-accounts)

+---

+When you've linked your accounts you'll be able to use League Voice.
+Simply enter champion select and tell your assistant to do some actions.

+A more detailed explanation about using the assitant can be found [here](#Making-commands)

 ###### Linking accounts